REP - Retail Electric Providers Certification and Reporting

 |Retail Electric Providers

-Corrections to these lists: Please update your company contact information using the PUC Portal and either "REP Annual Report" or "Company Contacts", if later than annual report due date.
-Both are available in PUC Applications.
+Corrections to these lists: Please update your company contact information using the PUCT Portal and either "REP Annual Report" or "Company Contacts", if later than annual report due date.
+Both are available in PUCT Applications.

 Rules - Statutes - Orders